VECTOR

 Command qualifiers for VECTOR:

-Specifies value or range of axis subscripts (I, J, K, or L), or axis coordinates (X, Y, Z, or T) to be used when evaluating the expression being plotted.
+Specifies value or range of axis subscripts (I, J, K, L, M, or N), or axis coordinates (X, Y, Z, T, E, or F) to be used when evaluating the expression being plotted.

 VECTOR/D=